edgarowuor-tech/Phase1.Project/README.md

 Accident frequency has declined over recent decades, indicating improved safety.

 Landing and Takeoff phases show the highest number of accidents.

-Weather conditions such as fog, storms, and rain contribute significantly to accidents.

 A handful of manufacturers dominate accident records, largely because they produce the most aircraft